bootstrap-ruby/bootstrap-navbar/README.md

 #### nav_bar

-This method sets up the basic structure of a navbar:
+This method sets up the basic structure of a navbar.

 ```haml
 = nav_bar